BlackDark/pulumi-netcup/README.md

 ## Authoring a Pulumi Native Provider

-This boilerplate creates a working Pulumi-owned provider named `provider-boilerplate`.
+This boilerplate creates a working Pulumi-owned provider named `netcup`.
 It implements a random number generator that you can [build and test out for yourself](#test-against-the-example) and then replace the Random code with code specific to your provider.